jenspaggel/trackbike/UCI/LinksToUCI.md

 ### UCI home page
 [Link button](https://www.uci.org){: .btn }

--- All Rules
+-- All Rules on Equipment
 This page is the location from which you can access all the rules in place:

 [Link button](https://www.uci.org/equipment/bh2JJzw1eB0n876rX2iB1){: .btn }

--- Equiment rules
+-- Equiment rules and Rules for Races
 This page refers to a table with all technical rules.
 The UCI has recently changed the structure of their web page, so links are a bit prone to instability.
 If the links are broken, please notify me.
 The structure of the page is at least confusing for me.
 Try the search function.

 [Link button](https://assets.ctfassets.net/761l7gh5x5an/wQympSG6EWlKq6o6HKw9E/ebb81ba6b3212a241f131dbed95226a3/1-GEN-20230220-E.pdf){: .btn }